Cider & The Orchard

 It’s fair to assume that the community of Benedictine Monks who settled here have always had some provision of fresh apples.
-As farms were acquired in the valley and both the community and school grew, it’s likely that apples would have played an important role in providing fresh fruit for a good portion of the year.
+As the estate, school and the community grew, apples would have been the provision of fresh fruit for a good portion of the year.

-Remnants of the first formal orchard can be found within the grounds of the school – a Lord Derby by the Procurator’s building which continues to bear fruit after well over a hundred years – and further evidence can be seen on the banks below the road to Ampleforth village, where a few dozen large, ‘standard’ trees still flourish.
+Remnants of the first formal orchard can be found within our grounds– a Lord Derby which continues to bear fruit after well over a hundred years – and further evidence can be seen on the banks below the road to Ampleforth village, where a few dozen large, ‘standard’ trees still flourish.

 Such a system though relies heavily on manual labour, since all the trees must be picked by hand and require constant care.
 As the availability of fresh produce from elsewhere increased and the demand for apples waned, the monks found themselves with a glut of fruit (upwards of 30 tonnes in a good year).

 It was sometime in the early 2000s that one member of the community had an idea to utilize the excess harvest by making cider.
 Initially a hobby, Ampleforth Abbey Drinks is now run by lay staff for the benefit of the community, supplying many local farmshops, visitors centres and pubs with our award-winning produce.

 Dwarf trees in a commercial setting are often grubbed-out and replanted on 12-year cycles, so it’s no surprise that our 40-year-old orchard is reaching the end of its life.
 We have now begun to take out the most diseased and least productive trees to make way for new ones on a more vigorous rootstock and wider spacing.